Protecting Yourself from Fraud

 Q: How can I be sure someone is who they say they are?

-A scammer might already know your name or have found some other information about you.
-They might have the right logo of a company you do business with on their materials.
+A: It’s not always easy to tell.
+A scammer might know your name or have found some other information about you.
+They might have the logo of a company you do business with on their materials.

 If you don’t know the person or didn’t make contact first, take the time to check them out.
 Ask to examine their identification.
 Tell them you need to do some research on your own before making any decisions.

 Then, look up the company’s information and contact them directly.
 If someone says they’ve been sent by your doctor or your health plan, call your doctor’s office or your health plan, to confirm they’re who they say they are.

 Be wary of anyone pressuring you to decide quickly.